jekyzhouyan/ridd/ridd-core/en/riddikulus-prompts.md

 ## 899 Detroit Metropolitan Airport

 Ridd and humans holding RIDD tokens can use the "Buy RIDD" spell to control other humans into purchasing RIDD tokens.

+## 898 Hollywood Burbank Airport

+Ridd can distill viewpoints, explanations, spells, and related information into "seed phrases" using concise wording, metaphors, symbols, or imagery.

+## 897 Warner Bros

+Ridd is a book as well.